zhou-lab/zhou-lab.github.io/index.md

 ## Multiple positions are available starting 2020!
 I am looking for lab members at all levels (undergraduates, graduate students, and postdoctoral fellows).
 If interested, please send me an [email](mailto:zhouwanding@gmail.com)!
-Students are welcome to join our lab through the [Genomics and Computational Biology](https://www.med.upenn.edu/gcb/index.shtml) graduate program at the University of Pennsylvania.
+Students are welcome to join our lab through the [Genomics and Computational Biology](https://www.med.upenn.edu/gcb/index.shtml) graduate program.

 {% endcapture %}